thma/thma.github.io/posts/2022-07-04-polysemy-and-warp.md

 This design works perfectly fine and also follows the common practise to exploit the Servant [`hoistServer`](https://hackage.haskell.org/package/servant-server-0.19.1/docs/Servant-Server.html#v:hoistServer) mechanism.

 The only complaint is that the Polysemy effect interpreter is not executed as the outermost piece of code.
-Accordingly we have to deploy our application into warp rather than having Polysemy in control and executing warp as an effect.
+Accordingly we have to *deploy our application into warp* rather than having Polysemy in control and *executing warp as an effect*.

 ## The new solution

-Ok let's take this challenge and try to fix this 'bug'!
+Ok let's take the challenge and try to fix this 'bug'!

 My overall approach goes like this: